hyperstack-org/hyperstack/README.md

 ## Implementation

-Hyperloop needs to be installed and working before you install HyperResource.
+Hyperstack needs to be installed and working before you install HyperResource.
 These instructions are likely to change/be simplified as this Gem matures.

 + Add the gems (make sure its the latest version)